Archive for the ‘Reply’ Category

 Dear Hannah,

-Only now I read that the rays of the Sun encounter atmospheric particles (like dust and water droplets) when the Sun is just above the horizon, which filter the sunlight, creating this special light, the golden hour.
+Only now I read that the rays of the Sun encounter atmospheric particles which filter the sunlight (like dust and water droplets) when the Sun is just above the horizon, creating this special light, the golden hour.
 It makes me think of the beam of Sunlight yesterday morning and the floating p a r t i c l e s that became visible.

 The sea